-Asset transfers involve the transfer of ownership of the property itself.
+Asset transfers involve the transfer ownership of property itself.
 On the other hand, share transfers involve buying and selling of shares in a company (either incorporated in Hong Kong or offshore, or in structures involving both) that holds properties.

-Transfers are commonly effected by way of share transfer as well as asset transfer in Hong Kong.
+Transfers are commonly affected by way of share transfer as well as asset transfer in Hong Kong.